Great-circle distance: Relation between central angle and chord length

-Computational formulas
+Computational formulae

 On computer systems with low floating point precision, the spherical law of cosines formula can have large rounding errors if the distance is small (if the two points are a kilometer apart on the surface of the Earth, the cosine of the central angle is near 0.99999999).
 For modern 64-bit floating-point numbers, the spherical law of cosines formula, given above, does not have serious rounding errors for distances larger than a few meters on the surface of the Earth.

-The haversine formula is numerically better-conditioned for small distances:
+The following haversine formula is numerically better-conditioned for small distances based on the above chord-length relation: